-ISPS believes that it has both responsibility and expertise to assist researchers who wish to disseminate and archive research products that support published scientific claims, and has created a process to ensure these products are of high quality.
+ISPS believes that it has both responsibility and expertise to assist researchers who wish to disseminate and archive research products that support published scientific claims, and has created a process to ensure computational reproducibility.

 The ISPS process, which aligns data curation with quality review, has been influential and informed the development of similar practices in other social science data archives who recently joined together under a consortium called Curating for Reproducibility (CURE).
 In 2019, CURE received a grant from the Institute of Museum and Library Services (IMLS) Laura Bush 21st Century Librarian Program to define the necessary skills for this type of work and to develop an evidence-based training program focused on data curation for reproducibility for librarians and archivists.

 The ISPS Data Archive curation process implements the data quality review framework.

 “A data quality review is a process whereby data and associated files are assessed and required actions are taken to ensure files are independently understandable for informed reuse.
 This is an active process, involving a review of the files, the documentation, the data, and the code.
 We strongly believe that data quality cannot be realized without a data quality review.”
 Peer, Green, & Stephenson, 2014

 YARD (Yale Application for Research Data) is an open-source web application for reviewing and enhancing research outputs.
 The software structures the data curation and code review workflow, contributing to research transparency and reproducibility.
 In addition to traditional curatorial tasks, dedicated data curation staff replicate analyses and validate published results for each study before publishing the files online.